Prognosis

 • Estimating the IFR and CFR in the early stages of a pandemic is subject to considerable uncertainties and estimates are likely to change as more data emerges.
 Rates tend to be high at the start of a pandemic and then trend downwards as more data becomes available.[896]
 Estimates of the IFR/CFR decreased considerably over the course of the pandemic.

-• A positive polymerase chain reaction (PCR) result was sometimes the only criterion for a case to be recognized; however, a positive PCR test does not necessarily equal a diagnosis of COVID-19, or mean that a person is infected or infectious.[908][909]
+• A positive polymerase chain reaction (PCR) result was sometimes the only criterion for a case to be recognised; however, a positive PCR test does not necessarily equal a diagnosis of COVID-19, or mean that a person is infected or infectious.[897][898]

-• Patients who died "with" COVID-19 and patients who died "from" COVID-19 were counted towards the death toll in some countries.
-For example, in Italy only 12% of death certificates reported direct causality from COVID-19, while 88% of patients who died had at least one comorbidity.[907][910]
+• Patients who died 'with' COVID-19 and patients who died 'from' COVID-19 were counted towards the death toll in some countries.
+For example, in Italy only 12% of death certificates reported direct causality from COVID-19, while 88% of patients who died had at least one comorbidity.[896][899]

 Prognostic factors